Deisss/QuerySniper/README.md

   * Modify a visual, and beeing able to have parameters inside.
   * Adding more SQL Engine, like PostGreSQL, SQLite, ...
   * Being able to cascading delete when modifying a single line.
 For now the system crash with "constraint error", without giving option to the user to cascade delete.
+  * Being able to go deeper in the foreign keys search, in case of "really crappy" database.
+Like a table "users" and somewhere "user_id", the system is able to understand there is a link here.

 ## License